dillcheese/OBVault/Books/Other/Worm CYOA builds/Worm Plot Build.md

 You have awoken your Authority, transforming you as a self-actualized conceptual being.
 The strength of your Authority, otherwise known as your Weight, is dependent on how much you have trained and experienced.
 Each step on your journey boosts your physical and mental capabilities, gradually unlocking incredible powers and abilities tied to your training focus.

 Your Authority only grows broader as you experiment, the more you delve into a specific domain, such as strength, intelligence, magic, or any other skill, the more your understanding of that concept expands.
 In addition to your natural self-actualizing capabilities, your Authority acts as a resource that can be allocated, although not consumed, to specific parts of your being.
 Eventually putting more Authority into your capacity to travel or traverse space could find you crossing miles of space with each step.
 Enforcing your will to live via your Authority could strip away the very concept of mortality from your being, rending your immortal and undying for as long as you will it.
 Through a permanent allocation of your Authority, known as an Aspect, you are able enhance or add something to your being.
 The amount of Authority that goes into every individual Aspect is up to you, it can be a one time thing, where you don’t add any more Authority beyond the initial amount, you can add more Authority later on as you grow, you can even have it so a constant percentage of your Authority is devoted an Aspect as you grow.
 Aspects are considered your new baseline, allowing you to both train your Aspects over time as well as an enhancement through the temporary allocation of Authority.
 If you do inevitably want to remove an Aspect, you can either suppress it which allows you to recall it in the future, or permanently sunder it from your being, removing it entirely as if it was never there.

+UPGRADE

+**Aristocrat**
+Cost: 3 SP
+Required: Authority

+You were born a blue blood, a nobility of the highest order.
+Your Authority reflects this, self-actualizing your own power to a higher level, tremendously increasing the fluidity and strength of your Authority.
+Your Aspects grow as if they received the full amount of your Authority’s growth, understand that you do not actually lose any Authority for this new method of development.
+Temporarily and permanently allocating Authority is now qualitatively more effective.
+Even temporarily allocating your Authority will permanently increase your base level by a small fraction of what the original boost was if utilized effectively
+There are no limits to what you can achieve through your self actualizing capabilities, although that does not mean that everything will be easy.
+You will now receive even greater benefits from performing outstanding feats.

+**Warrior**
+Cost: 3 SP
+Required: Authority

+Your Authority is attuned to combat in all its forms, granting you an instinctual understanding of how to manipulate your body and Authority for proper combat.
+Martial techniques will come to you as if you were born to use them.
+Through a small concentrated effort you can create Methods, powerful techniques that harness your Authority and its Aspects to dramatically enhance your capabilities.
+Mundane techniques can be blended together to form an art that could let even a mortal fight against those that are supernatural.
+You can create both mundane techniques in addition to Methods.
+While Methods can be easily created, it takes true dedication and insight to elevate and evolve a Method to new heights.
+Methods can be utilized in conjunction with one another or merged for greater effect.
+You start off knowing 4 Methods as a starting bonus, one devoted to the offense, one for defense, another for utility, and a final one for movement.
+While these four starting Methods are nothing incredible, they can be taken to unto

 **100 Sacred Treasures**